aymanimtyaz/chains/README.md

 ## In The Works

+ - ~~A dependency injection system for middleware~~
- - A dependency injection system for middleware and route functions
+ - A dependency injection system for routes
  - Wildcard branches
  - Functional (without using a decorator) APIs for adding middleware and route functions
  - Validation of parameters such as request method, request path, etc.